01 of 06

 Leaf lettuce is fairly easy to grow as a cut-and-come-again crop.
 Head lettuce can be a good deal more challenging.
 You have to allow a lot more time for lettuce to mature and form a head.
 While it's getting there, the weather can foil your best attempts.

-You could also start new plants in mid-summer, for a fall planting.
+You could also start new plants in mid-summer for a fall planting.
 (In warm climates, you would start seeds in fall for a winter planting.)
-Starting the seeds in containers and them transplanting them in a shady spot generally works better than trying to direct sow in hot summer soil.
+Starting the seeds in containers and then transplanting them in a shady spot generally works better than trying to direct sow in hot summer soil.

-Transplant lettuce seedlings in late afternoon and water them in well.
-This gives them the whole evening and night to settle in, before the sun shines on them.Continue to 5 of 5 below.
+Transplant lettuce seedlings in the late afternoon and water them in well.
+This gives them the whole evening and night to settle in before the sun shines on them.Continue to 6 of 6 below.

-Most melons grow on sprawling, space hogging vines and many gardeners shy away from growing them.
-That's a shame because fresh melons can be incredibly sweet and juicy and your variety options are enormous.
+Most melons grow on sprawling, space-hogging vines, and many gardeners shy away from growing them for that reason.
+That's a shame because fresh melons can be incredibly sweet and juicy, and your variety options are enormous.
 However, flavorful melons are not the easiest things to grow.
-From no fruits to bland tasting fruits, there's a lot that can go wrong.
+From plants with no fruits to bland-tasting fruits, there's a lot that can go wrong.
 Help your pollination (and thus fruit production) along by companion planting flowers that will attract more insects to the garden, and keeping the plants consistently watered—not too wet or dry.
 These two fixes can go a long way toward solving a lot of these problems:

-Another cause of oddly shaped fruits is uneven watering.
+- Misshapen fruits: Another cause of oddly shaped fruits is uneven watering.
 Melons like even moisture while the fruits are developing.
 You can't let them sit in hot, dry soil and then try to make it up with a deluge.
-Don't keep the water dripping wet, but make sure it doesn't sit dry for more than a day.
+Don't keep the soil dripping wet, but make sure it doesn't sit dry for more than a day.

-Few Fruits per Plant.
-This could just be the type of melon you are growing.
+- Few fruits per plant: This could just be the type of melon you are growing.
 They don't all load up with fruits.
-Other possible causes are planting too closely together, so the plants are competing for water, sun, and nutrients.
-It could also be planting too far apart, causing poor pollination.
+Other possible causes are planting seeds or seedlings too closely together, resulting in the plants competing for water, sun, and nutrients.
+It could also be from planting them too far apart, causing poor pollination.